5'nizza: Background

 Both Babkin and Zaporozhets have released other musical projects in addition to their work together.
 Babkin (a solo artist since 2004) has recorded three solo albums: Ura, SN.
-G, Bis! and Motor; and Zaporozhets appeared as a backing vocalist in Lюk (Luk), a lounge group.
+G, Bis! and Motor; and Zaporozhets appeared as a backing vocalist in a lounge group Luk (Lюk).
 Babkin is also an actor in the Kharkiv theater group Theater 19.
 Andrii Zaporozhets is currently completing his university degree in pediatrics.